Shantesh123/python-challenge-1/README.md

-In this Assignment we create an empty list.
+In this Assignment we wil create an interactive ordering system from a food truck menu, using the skills you've learned in Python so far.we create an empty list.
 This list will later store a customer's order in dictionary format, as follows:

 [
   {